Sunday, October 05, 2025

 continue (or open 192.168.1.1)

-14. upgrade using .TRX file
+14. Administration / upgrade, use .TRX file

 This is my .trx file at the time of this writing.